rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 ---
 Malleus - ME a turtle with a slow British accent.

 Tech - Roommate from "swampish".
-Frill neck lizard folk, viacarys is lizardfold "home".
-A few lizardfolk with scars around wrists or ankles around Leunoveon.
+Frill neck lizard folk, viacarys is lizard folk "home".
+A few lizard folk with scars around wrists or ankles around Leunoveon.

 Groundskeeper Cloverine - Tends to the land and gardens of the school.